Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$

-Superconductivity in CeCu$_2$Si$_2$ occurs in close proximity to magnetism and samples with either superconducting ($S$-type), antiferromagnetic ($A$-type) or competing phases ($A/S$-type) are obtained via slight tuning of the composition within the homogeneity range \cite{Steglich1996}.
-High pressure measurements of CeCu$_2$(Si$_{1-x}$Ge$_x$)$_2$ reveal two distinct superconducting domes, one centered around an antiferromagnetic (AFM) instability at ambient/low pressure, and another near a valence instability at high pressure \cite{Yuan2003,Holmes2004}.
+Superconductivity in CeCu$_2$Si$_2$ occurs in close proximity to magnetism.
+Samples with either superconducting ($S$-type), antiferromagnetic ($A$-type) or competing phases ($A/S$-type) are obtained via slight tuning of the composition within the homogeneity range \cite{Steglich1996}.
+High pressure measurements of CeCu$_2$(Si$_{1-x}$Ge$_x$)$_2$ reveal two distinct superconducting domes, one centered around an antiferromagnetic (AFM) instability at ambient/low pressure, and another near a valence instability at high pressure \cite{Yuan2003}.
 The close proximity of superconductivity to an AFM instability suggests that in CeCu$_2$Si$_2$ it is driven by the corresponding quantum criticality.
-Several experiments have been performed to identify the structure of the superconducting gap, so as to identify the pairing symmetry.
-Inelastic neutron scattering (INS) measurements clearly indicate that the Cooper pairing is driven by a damped propagating paramagnon mode at the incommensurate ordering wavevector ${\boldsymbol Q}_{\mathbf{AF}}$ of the spin-density wave order nearby in the phase diagram \cite{Stockert2011}.
-The large intensity of the low energy spin excitation spectrum at ${\boldsymbol Q}_{\mathbf{AF}}$, which reveals a spin gap in the superconducting state, as well as a pronounced peak \textit{well below} the superconducting gap $2\Delta\approx5k_BT_c$ \cite{Stockert2011,Fujiwara2008}, implies a sign change of the pairing function between the two regions of the Fermi surface spanned by ${\boldsymbol Q}_{\mathbf{AF}}$\cite{SpinResTheor,SpinResTheor2}.
-The absence of a coherence peak and the $\sim T^3$ temperature dependence of the spin-lattice relaxation rate [$1/T_1(T)$] in Cu-NQR further suggested an unconventional superconducting order parameter with line nodes in the gap structure \cite{Ishidal1999,Fujiwara2008}.
-Angle resolved resistivity measurements indicate a four-fold modulation of the upper critical field $H_{c2}$, as expected for a $d$-wave gap with $d_{xy}$ symmetry \cite{Viyera2011,ViyeraNote}, while a sign change spanning ${\boldsymbol Q}_{\mathbf{AF}}$ is compatible with $d_{x^2-y^2}$ pairing symmetry \cite{SpinResTheor}.
-As such CeCu$_2$Si$_2$ came to be regarded as an even-parity $d$-wave superconductor.
+Inelastic neutron scattering (INS) measurements clearly indicate that the Cooper pairing is associated with a damped propagating paramagnon mode at the incommensurate ordering wavevector ${\boldsymbol Q}_{\mathbf{AF}}$ of the spin-density wave (SDW) order nearby in the phase diagram \cite{Stockert2011}.
+The large intensity of the low energy spin excitation spectrum at ${\boldsymbol Q}_{\mathbf{AF}}$, which reveals a spin gap in the superconducting state, as well as a pronounced peak \textit{well inside} the superconducting gap $2\Delta\approx5k_BT_c$ \cite{Stockert2011,Fujiwara2008}, implies a sign change of the pairing function between the two regions of the Fermi surface spanned by ${\boldsymbol Q}_{\mathbf{AF}}$ \cite{SpinResTheor,SpinResTheor2}.
+The absence of a coherence peak and the $\sim T^3$ temperature dependence of the spin-lattice relaxation rate [$1/T_1(T)$] in Cu-NQR measured above 100~mK, further suggested an unconventional superconducting order parameter with line nodes in the gap structure \cite{Ishidal1999,Fujiwara2008}.
+Angle resolved resistivity measurements at 40~mK indicate a four-fold modulation of the upper critical field $H_{c2}$, as expected for a $d$-wave gap with $d_{xy}$ symmetry \cite{Viyera2011}, while a sign change spanning ${\boldsymbol Q}_{\mathbf{AF}}$ is compatible with $d_{x^2-y^2}$ pairing symmetry \cite{SpinResTheor}.
+Therefore, CeCu$_2$Si$_2$ behaves as an even-parity $d$-wave superconductor, whose gap structure has yet to be determined.